TRIF3X/Data-Structures/Data_Structures_Questions.md

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?
+O(log n)

 2. What is the runtime complexity of `contains`?
+O(log n)

 3. What is the runtime complexity of `get_max`?
+O(n), the max value will almost be the furthest item to right on the tree.
+When Looking for the max you will be basically going down a linked-list until we find the last value

 ## Heap